electric-eloquence/feplet-vs-patternlab-php/README.md

 This isn't an edge case, nor should it be forbidden.
 Drupal, for example, recurses through templates in this circular manner.
 A full Drupal node view can include teasers of other nodes.
-Feplet and Pattern Lab for PHP also respect the conditions that determine which recursion paths to take and not take.
+Feplet and Pattern Lab PHP also respect the conditions that determine which recursion paths to take and not take.

-Alternate template engines can be plugged into Pattern Lab for Node, but don't expect the first few tries with them to work as intended.
+Alternate template engines can be plugged into Pattern Lab Node, but don't expect the first few tries with them to work as intended.
 Furthermore, there is little to no documentation for such usage.